SovnSkyrim/QWEST/README.md

 Although I do not see why someone would have such a screen with the targeted minimals of the list, here's a document made by Mantis to help you solve such problems.
 [Here](https://docs.google.com/document/d/1D3Yapmu_IkTWSszJ4h9wpNxgNLCi46f7XiJknpdMb6E/edit?usp=sharing)

-## I have a question

-Ask it in my Discord, link [here](https://discord.gg/ZgjVrXp).
-The support channel in the Wabbajack Discord is for Installation questions, not support over in game stuff or suggestions.

-## I have a bug
+## I have a question/ I found a bug

-Report it in my Discord, link [here](https://discord.gg/ZgjVrXp).
-The support channel in the Wabbajack Discord is for Installation questions, not bug reports.
+Please report it in the support channel or in the relevant channel in the community server.

 ## A face part is crashing me! | Some hair/facial hair clips!

-The 5th Facepart is a lie.
-Known and unsolvable. | Make sure to have selected a High Poly Head under Face Part, some hairstyle will remain bugged but it is known and I do not know how to fix them.
-The mod they're from doesn't only offer those bugged hairstyles so it remains for the rest of what it proposes.

-Some NPCs have a neck seam, that's known, I'm waiting for an update of [EasyNPC](https://www.nexusmods.com/skyrimspecialedition/mods/52313?tab=description) to solve them, I talk to the author so don't worry, it'll come.
-Play with them for now.
+The face part is due to High Poly Head and is currently unfixable.
+The latter is a known issue and is currently being worked on.

 ## I can't talk to NPCs!

-Headwear that conceals your identity will stop NPCs from interacting with you, for more details check [Sneak Tools' Modpage](https://www.nexusmods.com/skyrimspecialedition/mods/1863)
+Headwear that conceals your identity will stop NPCs from interacting with you, for more details check [Sneak Tools' Modpage](https://www.nexusmods.com/skyrimspecialedition/mods/1863).

 ## First Person animations are weird, how do I fix??

 1st person animations are overhauled by [First Person Combat Animations Overhaul 2.0](https://www.nexusmods.com/skyrimspecialedition/mods/45177).
-If it bothers you, you can safely disable it in MO2.
+You can safely disable this in the MO2 left pane should you wish to.

 ## What perk does the new weapons use?
 - Rapiers get Sword perks